MetabolomicsSA/MStractor/README.md

 ## Case study
 A case study to test the script is available.
 A LCMS data set is included in the package, please see vignettes and package documentation for details.

-To install the pacakge from the GitHub repository, install 'devtools' pacakge and run the following:

-##### install_github("MetabolomicsSA/MStractor")

 To install the package from the tar.gz file available to download under 'releases', please run the following